aklomp/blowup/README.md

 then open a command window, go to the directory, and type `pdftex blowup.tex`.
 You'll find that a file called `blowup.pdf` has been created, which is your poster.

+# License

+This repo is licensed under the [MIT License](https://opensource.org/licenses/MIT).